sunilsinghx/react-machine-coding-question/ReadMe.txt

-Mini Assignmnet on React asked (YT Code for Interview)
+Mini Assignment on React asked (YT Code for Interview)

 1> create Trafic light that run endless with time interval we used switch statemwnt